haardikk21/points-hook/README.md

     => the amount we're specifying is in terms of money entering the user's wallet => exact OUTPUT swap
 - exact output (we dont know this until afterSwap)

-## Improvements

-- currently we have a single ERC-20 token (POINTS) that our hook mints.
-But one hook can be attached to multiple different pools, meaning anyone can create a pool and attach our hook to it, and farm infinite POINTS.
-This is not desirable and you likely want to maintain separate POINTS-style tokens for different pools.
-To do this, you can either use `ERC-6909` style tokens, or have an independent ERC-20 token contract per-pool that you deploy/initialize during pool initialization

-- POINTs can also be farmed right now by someone just adding and removing liquidity over and over again.
-A more sophisticated implementation could issue points during the removal of liquidity, instead of addition, based on how long liquidity was kept inside the pool.
-So if someone tries to remove liquidity immediately after adding it, they would get basically no points